Steven-Low/gemini_live_hass_integration/README.md

 - [x] Establish client <--> gemini client <--> gemini websocket connection for 24/7
 - [x] Standalone docker installation
 - [x] Home Assistant Integration
+- [x] Access custom function or tool in jinja template

 ## How To Use?
 This project is compose of 3 major parts (android client, signalling server & home assistant integration).